Cruikshanks/cruikshanks.github.io/_posts/2017-10-03-docker-for-development.md

 Now we have a container we want to be able to make changes.
 As we have mounted the project's root folder to `/app` in the container we can open it in our preferred editor, make changes, and see them reflected in the app.

-To prove this using our demo project first run `curl -XGET http://localhost:4567` from the host.
+To prove this first run `curl -XGET http://localhost:4567` from the host.
 The response should be `Hello world`.

 Edit `server.rb` and change line 7 to be `'Hello docker world'`.
-Running the same `curl` command again should result in `Hello docker world`.
+Running the same `curl` command again will result in `Hello docker world`.

 ## Docker for node.js